Sampson Sanders' Connection to Land in Cass County, MI

-The Sanders families arrived in Michigan after enduring slavery in Virginia.
-Emancipated by their former owner and provided with resources to begin a new life in Michigan, the Sanders families owned more than 500 acres in Cass County, Michigan.
-The lands were on the line between Calvin and Porter Townships about 10 miles east of Cassopolis.
+Several families with the surname Sanders arrived in Michigan after enduring slavery in Virginia.
+Emancipated in 1848 by their owner Sampson Sanders, these former slaves were provided with resources by Sanders' will to begin a new life in Michigan.
+Most of the various family units kept the Sanders name and the combined Sanders families owned more than 500 acres in Cass County, Michigan.
+The lands were along the township line between Calvin and Porter townships about 10 miles east of Cassopolis.

 The single men bought several lots in Williamsville while families purchased land according to the number of adults and children in the family group (an average of about 6 acres each person).
 Although the soils were boggy and the climate much colder than the one they had left in Cabell county, VA on the Ohio River, the several Sanders families were able to survive by working as family groups.
 Most became members of the Chain Lake Baptist Church and many of the young men served during the Civil War in the Michigan Black Soldiers units.